How to Stretch Your Straw Hat Easily | Six Best Methods

 Step 2: Place The Hat Over a Hat form

-Select a round object that mimics the size of your head.
-It can be a ball or a bowl.
+Select a round object that mimics the size of your head inside the hat.
 Ensure it is snug enough to stretch your hat.
-You can also use a bag full of papers and stuff inside the crown.
+A hat form works best for this, but it can be a ball, a bowl or even a bag full of papers.
+Place the hat form firmly inside the crown.

 Step 3: Let it Dry

-Let the hat dry completely on a hat form.
-Let it stay for hours for effective results.
+Let the hat dry completely on the hat form.
+Let it stay a minimum of 24 hours and up to 48 hours for best results.

 Stretch Your Straw Hat By Steaming

-Steaming is a perfect, professional method to stretch straw hats.
-The heat and moisture from the steam enable the fibers to loosen and stretch according to your head shape.
+Steaming is a great method for stretching straw hats.
+The heat and moisture from the steam enable the fibers to loosen and stretch to the desired size and shape.

 Materials Needed: